simp/pupmod-simp-nfs/README.md

   - 'krb5::keytab'
 ```

-On the node intended to be the server, add `krb5::kdc` to the class list:
+On the node intended to be the server, add ``krb5::kdc`` to the class list:

 ``` yaml
 classes:
   - 'krb5::kdc'
 ```

-In the profile class to be added to a node intended to be a client, modify mount to read:
+In the profile class to be added to a node intended to be a client, add a
+``mount`` like the following:

 ``` puppet
   mount { "/mnt/nfs":